FajarTheGGman/Cryptografi/README.md

-# Cryptografi
+# Cryptography
-[ ! ] Simple Program For Convert Text To Hash
+[ ! ] Simple Program To Convert Text To Hash

 [!Version(1.0)]